PANORAMA LEISURE CENTRE

 In 2015, the Panorama Leisure Centre won the Kraft Hockeyville contest.
-It is an annual challenge where Canadian communities compete with each other to show their local commitment to hockey.
+It's an annual challenge where Canadian communities compete with each other showcasing their local commitment to hockey.
 The winning community gets a cash prize for upgrading their local home arena, as well as the opportunity to host an NHL pre-season game.
 Because the arena at Panorama had limited seating capacity, a pre-season game featuring the San Jose Sharks and the Vancouver Canucks was played instead at the Q Centre.